SSProve/ssprove/README.md

 In `theories/Crypt/rhl_semantics/ChoiceAsOrd.v` we introduce the category of choice types (`choiceType`) which are useful for sub-distributions: they are basically the types from which we can sample.
-They are one of the reason why our monads are always relative.
+They are one of the reasons why our monads are always relative.

 More basic categories can be found in the directory `theories/Crypt/rhl_semantics/more_categories/`, namely in the files